300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which three nations will co-host the Males’s 2026 FIFA World Cup?

-- Full this well-known line from an iconic Queen music: “I see a bit silhouetto of a person, Scaramouche, Scaramouche, will you do the ________?”
+- Full this well-known line from an iconic Queen track: “I see slightly silhouetto of a person, Scaramouche, Scaramouche, will you do the ________?”

 - Wherein 12 months was the favored online game Fortnite first launched?